Hajime Sugiyama: World War II

-Following the war’s outbreak, Sugiyama was responsible for directing the Army’s ensuing military operations.
+Following the war's outbreak, Sugiyama was responsible for directing the Army's ensuing military operations.
 In a matter of months, the Empire of Japan conquered a broad swathe of territory in Southeast Asia and the western Pacific including Malaya, the Dutch East Indies, Burma, and the Philippines.

 By the beginning of 1943, the tide of the conflict had turned against the Japanese after their forces were decisively defeated at the battles of Midway and Guadalcanal.
 In the same year, Sugiyama was awarded the honorary rank of field marshal.

-As the war fronts collapsed on all sides, Sugiyama was relieved of his post as Chief of the General Staff on February 21, 1944, by General Hideki Tōjō (who continued to serve concurrently as Prime Minister).
-Shortly thereafter, he was appointed to the Inspector-general of Military Training, which was still one of the most prestigious positions in the Army.
+As the war fronts collapsed on all sides, Sugiyama was relieved of his post as Chief of the Army General Staff on 21 February 1944 by Japan's premier, Hideki Tōjō (who assumed command of the Army in his place while serving concurrently as Prime Minister).
+Shortly thereafter, he was named Inspector-general of Military Training, which was still one of the most prestigious positions in the Army.

 After Tōjō's ouster in 1944, Sugiyama again became Army Minister in the new cabinet of Prime Minister Kuniaki Koiso.
 In July 1945, he was asked to take command of the First General Army, which directed defenses of eastern half Japanese mainland against the anticipated Allied invasion.

 Ten days after the surrender of Japan, after finishing preparations for the final dissolution of the Imperial Japanese Army as dictated by the victorious Allied Powers, Sugiyama committed suicide by shooting himself four times in the chest with his revolver while seated at his desk in his office.
 At home, his wife also killed herself.
 His grave is at the Tama Cemetery, in Fuchū, Tokyo.